Álex Márquez

-Álex Márquez Alentà (born 23 April 1996) is a Grand Prix motorcycle rider from Spain racing for Ducati satellite team Gresini Racing MotoGP.
-He has competed in MotoGP since the 2020 season, having previously become World Champion in the 2019 Moto2 season.
+Álex Márquez Alentà (born 23 April 1996) is a Grand Prix motorcycle rider from Spain racing for Ducati satellite team BK8 Gresini Racing MotoGP.
+He has competed in MotoGP since the 2020 season, having previously become World Champion in the 2019 Moto2 World Championship.
 He also won the 2014 Moto3 World Championship, and the 2012 CEV Moto3 season's title.

-Álex is the younger brother of Marc Márquez, who competes with the Honda works team in MotoGP.
-In 2014, when Marc won the premier class, and Álex won Moto3, they became the first pair of brothers to win world titles in motorcycle racing in the same year, a feat they would also repeat in 2019, when Marc won the premier class, and Álex won Moto2.
+Álex currently races alongside Fermín Aldeguer on the BK8 Gresini Racing MotoGP team.
+His brother Marc Márquez also races in MotoGP and is currently on the Ducati Lenovo Team.
+In 2014, when Marc won the premier class, and Álex won Moto3, they became the first ever pair of brothers to win world titles in motorcycle racing in the same year, a feat they would also repeat in 2019, when Marc won the premier class, and Álex won Moto2.
+Six years later, Álex created a record that is unprecedented in the Grand Prix motorcycle racing history by becoming the first ever pair of brothers in 1st and 2nd position in Grand Prix motorcycle racing history with Marc Márquez.

 Career

 Early career

-He began the 2010 season in the CEV Buckler 125cc championship, competing with the Monlau Competición team, along with Álex Rins and Niklas Ajo.
+Márquez began the 2010 season in the CEV Buckler 125cc championship, competing with the Monlau Competición team, along with Álex Rins and Niklas Ajo.
 Márquez did not participate in the opening round at Circuit de Barcelona-Catalunya, as he was not old enough to do so – he did not turn fourteen until five days after the event.
 He finished eleventh in his first start at Albacete, having qualified tenth.
 He retired at Jerez due to clutch problems.
 He added finishes of seventh and sixth at Motorland Aragón and Albacete, before retiring from the final two races at Valencia and Jerez.
 He finished eleventh in the final riders' championship standings.

 In 2011, Márquez battled with Rins for the title, with the championship honours ultimately going to Rins.
 Márquez won two races during the season – at Motorland Aragón and Albacete – and finished the season as runner-up, 12 points in arrears to Rins.
 With the championship changing to Moto3 regulations for the 2012 season, Márquez again won two races, at Albacete and Navarra; he won the championship with a fourth-place finish at Albacete.